gayatrig19/the-quest-adventures-game/README.md

 6. Expected: As a user, I want to receive the next part in the story depending on the input choices.
              As a user, I want see the final outcome of the game based on the choices made.
-    - Result: User is taken further to next part of the game depending on the choices and paths taken. and provided with final text(success or failure) at the end of the game.
+    - Result: User is taken further to next part of the game depending on the choices and paths taken and provided with final text(success or failure) at the end of the game.

 7. Expected: As a user, I want to have an opportunity to play again regardless of success or failure